-The way we use our dining rooms has changed.
-Many of us still have formal dining rooms, but they're not used as often as we'd like.
+The way people use their dining rooms has changed.
+Many people still have formal dining rooms, but they're not used as often as they'd like.
 Eating has become a more casual affair, but your dining room still plays an important role in the style of your home.

 Dining rooms are fun to decorate because you can be a little more free with your color choices.
 There is an expectation, much like a powder room, that the dining room will be a little more bold, or even fancy.
 Rich and dark colors that overwhelm a living room where you spend more time may be appropriate in a dining room that has limited use and can handle those darker colors.